groundlight/framegrab/README.md

 server.stop()
 ```

-Using these tools requires a number of system dependencies. which are listed below:
+Using these tools requires a number of system dependencies, which are listed below:

 ```
 gstreamer1.0-tools